Despite a severe construction worker shortage, the construction industry is a thriving business.

 In addition, uses of drones are able to cut back on certain processes like seeing a site from the bird’s eye view.
 In the past, helicopters had to be rented for managers and architects.
 Now?
 A drone can simply be tossed into the air, becoming much more cost-effective and less damaging than a helicopter.

 With materials like concrete accounting for tens of millions of tons of waste, recycling has become a win for everyone involved.
+Farmers are moving towards steel buildings for their livestock and storage as this is more durable than wood and can be recycled.
 More sophisticated recycling techniques are being used for everything from asphalt to timber.
 Believe it or not, one of the most recycled materials in construction is plastic bathroom stalls.
 Recycled HDPE (high density polyethylene) is not only good for the environment but one of the most durable materials you can choose.

 Even if you don’t know anything about construction, you might notice that buildings are often built one part at a time.
 That’s how anything is built, from a giant skyscraper to your kid’s LEGO set.